minicom

 Q Exit minicom without resetting the modem.
 If macros changed and were not saved, you will have a chance to do so.

 R Receive files.
 Choose from various protocols (external).
-If you have the filename selection window and the prompt for download directory enabled, you'll
+If you have the filename selection window and the prompt for download directory enabled, you'll get a selection window

-get a selection window for choosing the directory for downloading.
-Otherwise the download directory defined in the Filenames and paths menu will be
+for choosing the directory for downloading.
+Otherwise the download directory defined in the Filenames and paths menu will be used.

-tocols menu), you'll just have to write the filename(s) in a dialog window.
-If you have the selection window enabled, a window will pop up showing the
+have to write the filename(s) in a dialog window.
+If you have the selection window enabled, a window will pop up showing the filenames in your upload directory.
+You can tag and

-filenames in your upload directory.
-You can tag and untag filenames by pressing spacebar, and move the cursor up and down with the cursor keys or j/k.
+untag filenames by pressing spacebar, and move the cursor up and down with the cursor keys or j/k.
+The selected filenames are shown highlighted.
+Directory names are shown [within

-the spacebar twice.
+brackets] and you can move up or down in the directory tree by pressing the spacebar twice.
 Finally, send the files by pressing ENTER or quit by pressing ESC.

-liseconds) after each newline if you need that.
+line if you need that.

 U Add carriage return to each received line.